Ezekiel 13 – Against False and Foolish Prophets

 ii.
 “Bread and morsels of bread.
 Mercenary sorceresses! that thus make sale of their predictions to feed their hungry bellies.”
 (Poole)

 iii.
-Alexander had a different understanding of this barley and pieces of bread: “Barley and bread were also instruments of sorcery (v.19).
+Alexander had a different understanding of this barley and pieces of bread: “Barley and bread were also instruments of sorcery (Ezekiel 13:19).
 Some have understood the bread and barley to represent the cheap payment these prophetesses would accept in return for their occult practices; but Hittite practices and later Syrian rituals demonstrate that divination was carried out with barley bread either as part of the pagan sacrificial ritual or as a means of determining whether the victim would live or die.”

 f.
 By your lying to My people who listen to lies: The false prophetesses were guilty of lying to God’s own people, yet the people were guilty because they did listen to lies.
-If none of God’s people listened to false prophets, there would be far fewer of them.
+If none of God’s people listened to false prophets, there would be much fewer of them.

 i.
 “They had used deceptive and counterfeit means to dishearten the righteous, pulling them into their cultic snare and influence.
 At the same time they encouraged the wicked to disobey God’s ways.”
 (Alexander)